22 February, 2023

 Learning more about law enforcement policies and practices can pave the way for a variety of policy improvements within departments and agencies.
 Distinguished Professor of Criminology and Criminal Justice Anthony M. Braga led an initiative from Northeastern University’s Center on Crime and Community Resilience that trained police departments in procedural justice.
 This approach strives to build trust through treating the members of a community with dignity, listening to them respectfully, and maintaining neutrality when making decisions.

-Criminal justice master’s programs lean toward providing an extensive grounding in the theoretical underpinnings and the practical functions of policing, courts, and prisons.
-Students learn how these systems affect the lives of individuals, their families, and their communities, discovering opportunities to implement more effective practices for reform.
-A graduate education in criminal justice can equip professionals for careers in federal law enforcement, cybersecurity, intelligence, victim advocacy, and fraud investigation.
+- Criminal justice master’s programs lean toward providing an extensive grounding in the theoretical underpinnings and the practical functions of policing, courts, and prisons, allowing students to learn how these systems affect the lives of individuals, their families, and their communities.
+These programs also focus on ways to implement more effective practices for reform.

 A Multidisciplinary Understanding of Crime

-Students and professionals who are interested in starting or advancing in roles that address illegal behavior can benefit from a multidisciplinary background.
-A criminology and criminal justice master’s degree program prepares students for a broad range of roles, but it can also allow them to gain a multifaceted perspective on the issues that are most relevant to a specific career path.
+Students and professionals who are interested in starting or advancing in roles that address illegal behavior don’t have to choose between the two disciplines as they can benefit from a criminology and criminal justice master’s degree program.
+This program prepares students for a broad range of roles, but it can also allow them to gain a multifaceted perspective on the issues that are most relevant to a specific career path.
 Students develop skills in research design, data analysis, and qualitative inquiry, which lay the foundation for evidence-based policies, community engagement, and policing.

 A master’s in criminal justice and criminology curriculum builds knowledge in topics such as: